 Princess Diana’s dress, designed by David and Elizabeth Emanuel.

 Just over a decade ago, the 1990’s saw women wearing all kinds of wedding dress styles, but typically sticking to a white colour scheme.
 Some brides went for a modern look with figure-hugging gowns, while others chose classic off-the-shoulder bodices, sweetheart necklines and ball gown skirts.
 Coming into the 2000's, strapless wedding dresses became the next big thing.
 Dresses were relatively traditional, offering full skirts and long trains, but also offering a little hint of skin along the collarbone and shoulders.
 However, just like the 1990's, many women also chose unusual dresses, like figure hugging gowns and short dresses.

 Now, the trend in wedding gowns is to be inspired by the past while also true to the modern day.
 Dresses come in all styles and designs.
-Many women even choose to make the dress themselves or get it made for them in order to have a one-of-a-kind design.
+Many women prefer to get it made for them in order to have a one-of-a-kind design.

-If you are looking at designing your own dress and would like some help or want to choose a fabric to suit, call us or check out our bridal section online or visit in-store.
+If you are looking at designing your own dress and would like some help to choose a fabric to suit you, call us or visit out our bridal section online or in-store.

 View fabrics for bridemaids and mother of the bride.